timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 layout: post
 ---

+This is epic, so here's a table of contents:

+* This list will be replaced by table of contents. https://kramdown.gettalong.org/converter/html.html#toc {:toc}

+---

+## About

 Well this makes a good counterpart to the [laptop setup post](/2019/08/20/laptop-setup/).
 Similar idea, it's just a place for me to keep track of all the things involved in building a new phone from scratch.
 This one also explains to people who look at me like I'm mad why I don't just "do what everyone else does".

 ## Why don't you just...?